New and Redevelopment

 Submit a Stormwater Control Plan that addresses site design (Tier 1), runoff treatment and source control measures (Tier 2), and stormwater retention (Tier 3)

-Follow the Santa Barbara County Flood Control District requirements for managing post-development peak flows.
+In addition to the above for Tiers 1, 2, and 3, follow the Santa Barbara County Flood Control District requirements for managing post-development peak flows.
 Note the County's requirements are typically more stringent than Tier 4 requirements and have a lower threshold of applicability than Tier 4 projects.

 * Net impervious surface equals new and replaced impervious area minus the total pre-project-to-post-project reduction in impervious area (if any).